pkprathamkhanal/Redux/Documentation/Interfaces.md

 ## IVisualization
 An `IVisualization` needs a method `visualize` that takes a problem and returns and `API_JSON` object that represents a visualization.
 Currently there are two visualizations implemented, one for boolean satisfiability problems, `API_SAT` and one for graph problems, `API_graph`.
 These both are the visualiation types `Boolean Satisfiability` and `Graph D3` respectively.
 This visualization type should be set in the feild `visualizationType`.

-An `IVisualization` may also implement the method `SolvedVisualization` that also takes in a solution, and highlights parts of the problem that are in the solution.
+An `IVisualization` may also implement the method `SolvedVisualization` that also takes in a solution, and highlights parts of the problem that are in the solution, by setting colors to elements.

 An `Iisualization` may also implement the method `StepsVisualization` which takes in a list of solution certificates and returns a list of `API_JSON` that visualizes each step.